 Some new menu items will include fresh-smashed guacamole (made tableside with housemade salsa fresca and white corn chips), revamped fish tacos (with corn salsa, pickled cabbage, and jalapeno lime sauce), and a southern fried chicken sandwich (with double-breaded buttermilk marinated breast, housemade pickles, American cheddar, buttermilk ranch dressing, and cabbage slaw).

-Other Moxie's locations in Vancouver include downtown Vancouver (180 West Georgia) and Richmond (3233 St. Edwards Drive).
+Other Moxie's locations in Metro Vancouver include downtown Vancouver (180 West Georgia) and Richmond (3233 St. Edwards Drive).

 The Calgary-based chain has locations across Canada, and have begun their entry into the U.S. market with a location in Dallas, Texas.